nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 06 Basic File Attributes.markdown

     (i). kumar can edit the file as the group owners have write permission available.

     (ii).
-Whether or not kumar can delete the file will depend on the group ownership and permission set for the directory housing the file foo. kumar will be able to delete the file foo if the parent directory belongs to group kumar and has write permission available for the group.
+Whether or not kumar can delete the file will depend on the group ownership and permission set for the directory housing the file _foo_. kumar will be able to delete the file _foo_ if the parent directory belongs to group kumar and has write permission available for the group.

-    (iii). kumar cannot change the permissions of the file foo as she is not the owner of the file.
+    (iii). kumar cannot change the permissions of the file _foo_ as she is not the owner of the file.

-    (iv). kumar cannot change the ownership of the file foo as she is not the owner of the file.
+    (iv). kumar cannot change the ownership of the file _foo_ as she is not the owner of the file.

 ##

-10. Assume that the file is named **foo**.
+10. Assume that the file is named _foo_.

     Using relative assignment: